Model-free Vehicle Tracking and State Estimation in Point Cloud Sequences: SOTracker

 \subsubsection{Shape Term}

-Registering the point cloud in neighboring frames fails in long term tracking due to drifting or shifting in point cloud distribution.
-We ease this by adding regularization between the shapes of objects and current frame point clouds.
-For the shape $M$ of the object, we penalize the inconsistency between the current frame point cloud $\widehat{O_k}$ and the latest shape $M_{k-1}$ by registering them.
-In the implementation, we first consider using the first frame point cloud as a baseline, since the initial bounding box has high quality and the related point clouds are accurate.
+Registering the point cloud in neighboring frames could fail in long term tracking due to drifting or shifting in point cloud distribution.
+We remedy this by adding regularization between the shapes of objects and current frame point clouds.
+Specifically, we penalize the inconsistency between the current frame point cloud $\widehat{O_k}$ and the latest shape $M_{k-1}$ by registering them.
+In the implementation, we first use the first frame point cloud as initialization, since the initial bounding box has high quality and the related point clouds are accurate.
 Then we aggregate new LiDAR points along the process of tracking, and use this updated shape to compute the loss function.
 Formally, the Shape Term is computed as Eq.~\ref{eq::shape}. $\mathop{\mathcal{A}}_{S}^{M_{k-1}, \widehat{O}_k}$ is the set of associate point pairs, explained in Sec.~\ref{subsubsec::lidar_pa}.